w3c/wcag-act-rules/content/index.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

 WCAG 2 Test Rules describe how to test conformance to Web Content Accessibility Guidelines (WCAG) success criteria.
 They are primarily for developers of evaluation tools and test methodologies.
-Guidance for others is in Understanding WCAG and WCAG Techniques.
-To learn more, see: [WCAG Overview](https://www.w3.org/WAI/standards-guidelines/wcag/), [All WCAG 2 Guidance](https://www.w3.org/WAI/standards-guidelines/wcag/docs/), [About WCAG 2 Test Rules](https://www.w3.org/WAI/standards-guidelines/act/rules/about/).
+Guidance for others is in Understanding WCAG and WCAG Techniques, described in [The WCAG 2 Documents](https://www.w3.org/WAI/standards-guidelines/wcag/docs/).

-This page lists [WCAG 2 Test Rules](https://www.w3.org/WAI/standards-guidelines/act/) formally published by the W3C Accessibility Guidelines Working Group (AGWG).
-Additional Rules are in development and will be published on this page when completed.
+This page lists [WCAG 2 Test Rules](https://www.w3.org/WAI/standards-guidelines/act/) formally published by the W3C Accessibility Guidelines Working Group (AGWG), and Proposed Test Rules.
+Additional Rules are in development and will be listed on this page when published.

 {::nomarkdown}
 {% include box.html type="end" %}
+{:/}

+{::nomarkdown}
+{% include_cached toc.html type="start" title="Page Contents" %}
+{:/}

+- This will be replaced by an automatically generated TOC when using Markdown formatting.
+{:toc}

+{::nomarkdown}
+{% include_cached toc.html type="end" %}
 {:/}
 ## Test Rules

 These Test Rules have been approved by the Accessibility Guidelines Working Group.
 They are fully implemented in at least one evaluation tool or methodology.